 When old Rose is about to start her story, she looks at videotape of the fireplace on the monitor.
 In the shot is "Snoop Dog", the submersible.
 "Duncan", the second submersible, was exploring another part of the wreck and wouldn't have been able to take that shot.
-It's actually a shot from the movie, having been used just before the discovery of the safe.
+It's actually a shot from the movie, having been used just before the safe's discovery.

 In several scenes when the ship's officers are outdoors on the

 cold night of the sinking, the rank insignia has the executive curl (the semi-circle atop one or more stripes indicating the rank) going astern (the wrong way).
-This would result in great embarrassment for the officers involved.
+This would have resulted in great embarrassment for the officers involved.

-Some artifacts recovered from the wreck of the Titanic included a number made of paper, which were saved by being in leather bags or such; it is therefore possible for Jack's sketch of Rose to have survived as shown.
+Some artifacts recovered from the Titanic's wreckage included a number made of paper, which were saved because of their storage in leather bags or such; it is therefore possible for Jack's sketch of Rose to have survived as shown.

-Although her fingers partially obscure it, the coin that Rose gives to Jack is generally agreed to be a Barber dime, minted 1892-1916, not a modern dime as some viewers have incorrectly asserted.
-The Barber dime is distinctive because the portrait of Liberty on the head of the coin faces the right, not the left.
+Although her fingers partially obscure it, the coin that Rose pays to Jack is generally agreed to be a Barber dime, minted 1892-1916, not a modern dime, as some viewers have incorrectly asserted.
+The Barber dime is distinctive because the portrait of Liberty on the head of the coin faces to the right, not the left.

-When Rose and Jack meet up before the first class dinner, Jack kisses Rose's hand and says, "I saw that on a nickelodeon once and I always wanted to do it."
-He is referring not to the TV company (created in 1977 under the name Pinwheel) but to a type of 5-cent movie common in that era.
+When Rose and Jack meet up before the first-class dinner, Jack kisses Rose's hand and says, "I saw that on a nickelodeon once and I always wanted to do it."
+He is referring not to the TV company (created in 1977 under the name Pinwheel) but to a type of five-cent movie common in that era.

 When the ship is bearing down on the iceberg, the officer orders the helmsman to put the helm hard to starboard and later hard to port.
 In each case the helmsman appears to do exactly the opposite.
 However, prior to the advent and mass popularity of the automobile, a ship's wheel was rigged such that to turn the ship left (port), the wheel was turned clockwise (or as we would consider it, to the right).
 It was only after a generation of drivers had grown up driving cars that the shipping industry began rigging their wheels to conform.

-The painting by Norman Wilkinson in the first class smoking room is actually an exact reproduction of "Plymouth Harbour," which went down on the Titanic, and not the Olympic's "Approach to the New World," a depiction of New York harbor.
+The painting by Norman Wilkinson in the first-class smoking room is actually an exact reproduction of "Plymouth Harbour," which went down with the Titanic, and not the Olympic's "Approach to the New World," a depiction of New York Harbor.
 A few years back, black and white sketches of "Plymouth Harbour" were found and an exact copy was painted by his son for the Southampton Maritime Museum.
 The Museum confirms that the picture as shown is an accurate copy.